NamDL/book_genre_classification/README.md

    * Romance
    * Science Fiction

-The performance of three Machine Learning classifiers on a test data set of around 3000 books along with Naive Bayes as a baseline classifier is as follows:
+The performance of three Machine Learning classifiers evaluated in terms of F1 scores on a test data set of around 3000 books along with Naive Bayes as a baseline classifier is as follows:

 | Genre/Classifier|Naive Bayes| Maximum Entropy| Random Forests| Support Vector Machines
 |-----------------|-----------|----------------|---------------|------------------------|